 The TAM Program occurs after school from 2:45 pm until 4:45 pm at local elementary schools and our 93 Stony Circle, Santa Rosa Community Center providing after-school tutoring and mentoring to nearly fifty students.

 During the first hour, the TAM Program academic assistance provides one-on-one tutoring for reading, math and homework assistance.
 The second hour is spent in activities such as, playing sports, arts and crafts and playing board games to develop social interactions.
 The intention of this program is to help our TAM students improve their social skills, improve English communication and develop moral character traits, which will mentor students to become good citizens and assets in our community.

 To improve the academic achievement of students through increasing their overall knowledge, skills and time devoted to schoolwork, by providing additional or remedial academic instruction and guidance.
 Our mission is accomplished by one-on-one interaction, which encourages the student to achieve their goals by emphasizing the complete person; academically, spiritually, emotionally and physically.

 Interested in volunteering for the TAM program?

 Are you over the age of 16 and feel that education is important?
 Do you care about the future of the youth in Sonoma County?
 If so, then you may be the right person to become a tutor/mentor to a very lucky child.

-Our tutor/mentors are volunteers from all walks of life, with a common interest in children and education.
+Our volunteer tutors have a common interest in students and education.
 The commitment they make is to faithfully meet with their assigned students, one-on-one, for two hours each week while school is in session.
-As children and their adult tutors get to know each other, a trust develops and along with that trust, a desire to improve.
+As students and their adult tutors get to know each other, a trust develops and along with that trust, a desire to improve.
 School leaders report TAM students see test scores rise and along with that improved self-confidence and self-discipline.

 - Complete a volunteer tutor application, include two references